JustDjames/random_scripts/README.md

 alias kn="kubens"
 ```

+### prune

-prune: removes all git local git branches apart from the current branch and the main branch
+removes all git local git branches apart from the current branch and the main branch

 ```bash
 prune(){